Our Future Path! A plan for a better world!

 We need to modify our economic system so that all of us and all our descendants will have the possibility of a good life.
 Along with being sustainable, our new economic system must also be resistant to numerous types of financial problems.
 There will always be natural disasters that will destroy some of what we have built, but good planning can mitigate their impact and allow us to recover faster.
 Our governments must take the responsibility to balance business and personal activities to safeguard and to improve the economic viability and wealth of our communities.

 We also want to give everyone the opportunity to have a job and to earn a living.
 As part of this, we must keep the cost of living low enough so that even the lowest paid workers can earn enough to live on.
 Everyone should be able to earn enough to buy food and clothing, to rent or to buy a nice clean place to live, to splurge a little, and to have enough left over to save for a rainy day and for retirement.
-With all our advancements, people should not still have to worry so much about their basic survival.
+With all our advancements, we should not still have to worry so much about our basic survival.
 We should have reached a point in time where we are free to explore all that life, our world, and our universe has to offer.

 Change